 Use common sense with emoji

 Here, emoji replaces intonation, tone of voice, gestures, and facial expressions.
-Face emoji, of course, are only a subset.
+Face emojis, of course, are only a subset.
 Plenty of emoji characters that do not primarily convey emotions but decoration.
-In most cases, emoji read like a facial expression.
+In most cases, emojis read like a facial expression.
 Made at the wrong time and the wrong place they’re simply grimaces.

 Design with emoji

 Emoji inevitably brings life and color to a page.
 So does any ornament.
 As decoration, emoji can embellish a document.
 Depending on whom you talk to, you can hear opposing ideas.
 Adolf Loos outright hates it.
 “Ornament is a crime.”
 Thoughtfully integrated as meaningful detail, showing care and consideration, the decoration can feel great.
 Decoration has its place in design.
 In some ways, it’s inevitable.
 What type and how much you use is a matter of taste.
 Of course, you can decorate your communication as you wish and feel.
 If you want to communicate clearly, you need to limit the noise and focus on the signal.